Indians Can Now Send Money To Each Other Via WhatsApp

 But sources in a position to know told BuzzFeed News that the company will let users in India know when the beta test is over and the feature is more widely available.

-WhatsApp's payment feature already has competition in India from the government-backed BHIM app, Alibaba-backed digital wallet PayTM, Flipkart-owned PhonePe, and Google's own payments app for India called Tez.
+WhatsApp's payment feature already has competition in India from the government-backed BHIM app, Alibaba-backed digital wallet Paytm, Flipkart-owned PhonePe, and Google's own payments app for India called Tez.

-People are ~excited~
+People are ~excited~.

 However, some are pointing out some obvious flaws...